USPTO moved beyond waterfall based requirement cycles and increased continuous improvement.

 Decrease Waste and Increase Visibility into Systems through DevOps

-ASPE's coaches instituted awareness of newer DevOps-associated processes and tools to promote the adoption of a more loosely coupled platform-based IT architecture.
-ASPE drove awareness of practices which focused on specific service-level, outcomes rather than functionally batched efficiency within siloed IT departments; for example, introducing use cases for microservices, internal service APIs, and cross-functional teams.
+Our coaches instituted awareness of newer DevOps-associated processes and tools to promote the adoption of a more loosely coupled platform-based IT architecture.
+We drove awareness of practices which focused on specific service-level, outcomes rather than functionally batched efficiency within siloed IT departments; for example, introducing use cases for microservices, internal service APIs, and cross-functional teams.
 Once again, the main focus was on enabling the agency to map and visualize where system-wide inefficiencies were occurring, such as duplicate work from competing parties and tightly coupled technology dependencies that no longer mapped to the current business needs of the agency.

-ASPE and USPTO worked together to change contracting language and contractor requirements to better align with Agile styles of development, delivery, and support.
+USPTO worked with us to change contracting language and contractor requirements to better align with Agile styles of development, delivery, and support.
 These recommendations were designed to create the ability for contractors and projects to work within the confines of compliance and regulatory requirements while also increasing the maturity of the Agile practice.
 The coaching engagement also resulted in recommendation and guidance on using existing project scoping and funding protocols to institute process improvement projects.
 These projects were dedicated to discovering and implementing internal solutions which helped resolve many of the challenges the USPTO’s technology teams faced.

 - Moved beyond waterfall-based predictive requirements cycles